KUGN: Past personalities

-Ownership

-KUGN-AM was founded in 1946 by C.H.
-Fisher of Portland.
-After some years, his children - Carl Fisher, Jane Whitbread, and Nancy Harrison - assumed daily operations of the station.
-In 1972 Obie Advertising bought KUGN from the Fishers.
-Obie was headed by Brian Obie, a future mayor of Eugene.
-Obie Advertising sold KUGN to Dallas-based Media Corp. of America in 1987.
-Then in mid-1989, long-time employees Jim Torrey (also a future mayor of Eugene) and Chuck Chackel purchased KUGN for $4.2 million.
-The new company was called Combined Communications.
-Torrey sold his interest in the company in 1991.
+Changes in ownership

 In 1996, the Federal Communications Commission changed radio station ownership rules to allow companies to own up to six stations in a market (see Telecommunications Act of 1996).
 Prior to 1996, companies could only own two FM and two AM stations per market.

 Combined Communications took advantage of the new ownership rules and sold the station in 1996 to Deschutes Broadcasting for $7 million.
-Over the next three years, the station passed hands from Deschutes to Citadel Broadcasting to Marathon Media, and finally, to Cumulus Broadcasting.
+Over the next three years, KUGN passed hands from Deschutes to Citadel Broadcasting to Marathon Media, and finally, to Cumulus Broadcasting.
 Cumulus also purchased five other stations in the Eugene area.
+The six stations have offices and studios at Cumulus headquarters on Executive Parkway.